 - Pain Management: Physiotherapy can help manage pain.
 Pain management is often a big part of rehabilitation.
 For example, after surgery, you might have pain.
 A physiotherapist can teach you exercises to help reduce this pain.
 They might also use techniques like massage or heat therapy.

 - Improving Mobility: Physiotherapy helps people move better.
 If you’ve been injured or had surgery, you might find moving hard.
 Physiotherapists use exercises to improve strength and flexibility.
 It helps you move more efficiently and safely.
-A look into Oshawa chiropractic treatment routines confirms the importance of physiotherapy in rehabilitation.
+A look into Oakville chiropractic treatment routines confirms the importance of physiotherapy in rehabilitation.

 - Preventing Further Injury: Physiotherapy is not just about recovery.
 It’s also about preventing future injuries.
 A physiotherapist can show you how to move in ways that protect your body.
 This can help keep you safe in the future.

 - Customized Care: Each person is different.
 So, each person’s rehabilitation needs to be different, too.
 Physiotherapists create a plan tailored to your needs.
 This plan considers things like your age, fitness level, and goals.